Continuous service improvement at the CRA

 By the numbers – Service improvement statistics

-We recognize there is an opportunity for us to enhance our service delivery to better your expectations.
+We recognize there is an opportunity for us to enhance our service delivery to better meet your expectations.

 Answering your calls